firstname.lastname@example.org (confidential e-mail)

 Click here to view the new eLAP Website

-David R. Pfalzgraf, Esq. of Buffalo is the recipient of the 2013 Franklin P. Gavin Memorial Award, presented by NYSBA’s Lawyer Assistance Committee.
+Kenneth E. Ackerman, Esq. of Syracuse is the recipient of the 2014 Franklin P. Gavin Memorial Award, presented by NYSBA’s Lawyer Assistance Committee.

 The annual award recognizes an individual who has contributed to assisting lawyers in recovery.
-Pfalzgraf was recognized for his leadership, support and outstanding contributions to lawyer assistance efforts.
+Ackerman was recognized for his leadership, support and outstanding contributions to lawyer assistance efforts.

-He is past-chair of the NYSBA Lawyer Alcoholism and Drug Abuse Committee (currently the Lawyer Assistance Committee) and also served as Past Chair of the Lawyer Assistance Trust Board of Trustees and Past President of the Bar Association of Erie County.
+He is past-chair of the NYSBA Lawyer Alcoholism and Drug Abuse Committee (currently the Lawyer Assistance Committee) and also served on the Lawyer Assistance Trust Board of Trustees.

 2013 LAP Annual Report